flmath-dirty/matrixes_in_erlang/README.md

 The erlang and OTP are lacking explicite matrix support.

-But sometime we want to keep some information in this form.
-Here is presentation of possible implementations of matrixes.
+This is a little study of possible implementations for matrixes in Erlang.

 Every implementation contains rows_sum/1, cols_sum/1, get_value/3 and set_value/4 functions.

 To run all unit tests use:

  > make test